aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/repenting-resetting-forgiveness/eternal-love-is-thine-a-hymn-by-caroline-de-litchfield-harby-k-k-beit-elohim-1842.html.md

 <td style="vertical-align:top;">
 <div class="english" lang="en" style="text-align: left;">
-Eternal love is Thine, God!
+Eternal love is thine, God!
 Oh! let me not in error stray.
 But chasten with a gentle rod,
 And lead me back to virtue's way.